Q: What is AWS OpsWorks?

 OpsWorks supports automatic time and load-based instance scaling to adapt the number of running instances to match your load.
 With load-based auto scaling, you can set thresholds for CPU, memory, or load to define when additional instances will be started.
 Once the load spike is gone and your down-scaling thresholds are met, OpsWorks will shut down the additional instances.
 With time-based auto scaling, you can define at what time of the day instances will be started and stopped.
 The instances in your auto scaling pool can vary in size, letting you scale gradually or quickly, and can be configured for multiple availability zones to improve reliability.
 OpsWorks does not support EC2 Auto Scaling at this time.

 Q: What monitoring and alarming options does AWS OpsWorks support?

 OpsWorks sends all of your instance and volume metrics to CloudWatch, making it easy to view graphs and set alarms to help you troubleshoot and take automated action based on the state of your resources.
 You can also see the thirteen 1-minute metrics OpsWorks collects (including CPU, memory, and load) from your instances in the OpsWorks Monitoring view.
-The built-in Ganglia layer provides additional application monitoring options.

 Q: What databases does AWS OpsWorks support?